spajus/keyclacker/README.md

 press keys on your Mac keyboard.
 For those occasions when you cannot bring your mechanical friend with you.

+*WARNING* - it is a quick crude implementation, use at your own risk.

 See [this tweet](https://twitter.com/TheRealSpajus/status/888009860788473856)
 for a demo video.